School Readiness: Tips to Help Your Child Thrive at Big School

 School readiness is a hot topic amongst the parents of pre-schoolers and while much of the groundwork is provided in high-quality early childhood environments, there is plenty that parents can do to support their children as they transition to big school.

-Leading early childhood provider Only About Children offer six helpful tips for parents seeking to prepare their children for, and successfully transition to the much more independent world of primary school.
-These simple strategies can be easily incorporated into your daily routine and will boost your child’s confidence as they embark on their big adventure.
+Leading early childhood provider Only About Children offers six helpful tips for parents seeking to prepare their children for, and successfully transition to the much more independent world of primary school.
+These simple strategies can be easily incorporated into your daily routine and will boost your child’s confidence as they begin school.

 Self-care skills

-Practicing self-care skills is a really important.
-Things like getting dressed, packing a school bag, opening and closing a lunch-box, drink bottle and going to the bathroom.
-Encouraging your child to develop these skills will give them the self-confidence to know they are able to do it on their own.
+Practising self-care or self-help skills is really important.
+Things like getting dressed, packing a school bag, opening and closing their own lunch box, drinking a bottle and going to the bathroom.
+These are important school readiness skills that will encourage your child, give them confidence and boost their self-esteem, knowing that they are able to do it on their own.

 Letter & number recognition

 Play number and letter games with your child to introduce the concept of counting and letter recognition.
-This can be easily incorporated in everyday activities such as counting the number of toys on the floor or pointing out words when reading aloud to them.
-Encourage your child’s listening and attention skills by reading stories to them, practice holding books, turning papers and singing nursery rhymes.
-Asking questions about the story or song can also support your child’s understanding of communication skills.
+This can be easily incorporated into everyday activities such as counting the number of toys on the floor or pointing out words when reading aloud to them.
+Encourage your child’s listening and attention skills by reading stories to them, practising holding books, turning papers and singing nursery rhymes.
+Asking questions about the story or song can also support your child’s development and understanding of communication skills.

 Gross motor skills

-Help your child to develop gross motor skills, a fundamental base skill to many areas of learning.
+Help your child develop physical skills such as gross motor skills that are also fundamental life skills and can support many areas of learning.
 Using scissors or glue, drawing with a pencil, building with blocks or helping with the cooking can all help children develop gross motor skills.

 School familiarisation